Medium Feed Widget for Website. No-code, RSS-Synced - Poper

 1. 01

-Drop in @marcus.acme, your medium.com URL, custom-domain publication, or any tag stream.
-Poper resolves the underlying RSS endpoint and shows your follower count and Top Writer status before you connect.
+Drop in @marcus.acme, your medium.com URL, profile, or profile feed.
+Poper resolves the underlying RSS endpoint and previews your latest stories before you embed.

 Poper widget builder showing the Medium profile search input resolving @marcus.acme to medium.com/@marcus.acme with 12K followers, a Top Writer in Technology badge, and a dark navy Connect button